sjlu/sjlu.github.io/projects/music/index.md

 ![screenshot](screenshot-1.png)

 During the lifespan of the product, it had over 8 million users, half of which were active per month.
 On average, Music had 500 million listens per year and averaged near 40 requests per second.
-I also received contracted and received help from [Russell Frank](http://russfrank.us) and [Frances Soong](http://francessoong.com).
+I also received contracted and received help from [Russell Frank](http://russfrank.us), [Frances Soong](http://francessoong.com) and [Shy Ruparel](http://shyruparel.com).

 ![screenshot](screenshot-2.png)